the-nodejs-meetup/NYC-Talks/ISSUE_TEMPLATE.md

-Thanks for submitting a talk to Austin Node.js!
+Thanks for submitting a talk to NYC Node.js!

 ### Would you like to present a Lightning Talk or Feature Talk